ballerina-platform/module-ballerinax-mysql/docs/spec/spec.md

 #
 # + host - Hostname of the MySQL server
 # + user - If the MySQL server is secured, the username
-# + password - The password of provided username
+# + password - The password of the MySQL server for the provided username
-# + database - The name fo the database
+# + database - The name of the database
-# + port - Port number of the mysql server
+# + port - Port number of the MySQL server
 # + options - MySQL database options
 # + connectionPool - The `sql:ConnectionPool` to be used for the connection.
 If there is no
 #                    `connectionPool` provided, the global connection pool (shared by all